-A young man who fails to register with Selective Service may be ineligible for opportunities that may be important to his future.
+A man who fails to register with Selective Service may be ineligible for opportunities that may be important to his future.
 He must register to be eligible for federal student financial aid, state-funded student financial aid in many states, most federal employment, some state employment, security clearance for contractors, job training under the Workforce Innovation and Opportunity Act (formerly known as the Workforce Investment Act), and U.S. citizenship for immigrant men.

 The U.S. Citizenship and Immigration Services (USCIS) makes registration with Selective Service a condition for U.S. citizenship if the man first arrived in the U.S. before his 26th birthday.

 The Workforce Innovation and Opportunity Act (formerly the Workforce Investment Act (WIA)) offers programs that can train young men seeking vocational employment or enhancing their career.
 This program is only open to those men who register with Selective Service.
 Only men born after December 31, 1959, are required to show proof of registration.

 A man must be registered to be eligible for jobs in the Executive Branch of the Federal Government and the U.S. Postal Service.
 Proof of registration is required only for men born after December 31, 1959.